symfony/symfony-docs/components/console/usage.rst

     $ php app/console list --quiet
     $ php app/console list -q

-You can get more verbose messages (where this is supported for a command)
+You can get more verbose messages (if this is supported for a command)
 with:

 .. code-block:: bash